phelim-h/encord-agents/docs/editor_agents/fastapi.md

 ```

 !!! info
-    Effectively, this means starting an API that lives at `localhost:8080/my_agent` and expects a POST request with `JSON` data of the following format:
+    This means starting an API at `localhost:8080/my_agent` that expects a POST request with `JSON` data with the following format:
     ```json
     {
         "projectHash": "<project_hash>",